Eddington (film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on 50 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Brian Tallerico of RogerEbert.com gave the film two and a half stars out of four, saying that the film was "not just about the divisiveness of 2020; it’s designed to be divisive itself in 2025.
-To that end, even if you hate it, it’s kind of done its job."
+Brian Tallerico of RogerEbert.com gave the film two and a half stars out of four, saying that the film was "not just about the divisiveness of 2020; it's designed to be divisive itself in 2025.
+To that end, even if you hate it, it's kind of done its job."
 David Ehrlich of IndieWire gave the film an A−, praising the film for "vividly" and "uncomfortably" capturing "the day-to-day extent to which our digital future has stripped people of their ability to self-identify their own truths."
 Justin Chang of The New Yorker wrote that the movie was "a slog, but with ambitions", and criticized the satire and characters, writing that Aster "barely finds them interesting enough to judge, and his boredom proves infectious."
-Owen Gleiberman of Variety praised the film’s audacity and genre fusion, calling it “a brazenly provocative Western thriller” and highlighting Phoenix’s performance as “among his most layered since Joker.”
-Peter Howell of Toronto Star wrote, "It’s a satire without laughs.
+Also writing for the New Yorker, Richard Brody sharply criticized film's politics as a mere screen for Aster's interest in sexual humiliation and embarrassment, adding that Aster's treatment of the George Floyd protests was "repellent and sneering".
+Owen Gleiberman of Variety praised the film's audacity and genre fusion, calling it "a brazenly provocative Western thriller" and highlighting Phoenix's performance as "among his most layered since Joker."
+Peter Howell of Toronto Star wrote, "It's a satire without laughs.
 A fright movie without jump scares.
 A western without an obvious villain.
 A social commentary minus a moral compass."
-Kevin Maher of The Times (UK) wrote, "The film seems unsure of what it wants to say, if anything, about its central subject.
+Kevin Maher of The Times wrote, "The film seems unsure of what it wants to say, if anything, about its central subject.
 Aster pores over the quirks and waymarks of the pandemic but leaves the actual business of drama and character notably undernourished."

+Filmmaker John Waters selected Eddington as the best movie of 2025.